tlsnotary/tlsn/crates/examples/interactive_zk/README.md

 1. **MPC-TLS Session**: The Prover fetches tax information containing their birth date, while the Verifier jointly verifies the TLS session to ensure the data comes from the authentic server.
 2. **Selective Disclosure**:
    * The authorization token is **redacted**: the Verifier sees the plaintext request but not the token.
    * The birth date is **committed** as a blinded hash: the Verifier cannot see the date, but the Prover is cryptographically bound to it.
+   (Depending on the use case more data can be redacted or revealed)
 3. **Zero-Knowledge Proof**: The Prover generates a ZK proof that the committed birth date corresponds to an age ≥ 18.
 4. **Verification**: The Verifier checks both the TLS transcript and the ZK proof, confirming age ≥ 18 without learning the actual date of birth.